AVIATION | B2B WEB APP DESIGN

 • TRIPS MAP VIEW (BEFORE)

-The map (flight path), which is the major reason users navigate to this screen, os not given priority making it difficult for users to obtain the information they need.
+The map (flight path), which is the major reason users navigate to this screen, is not given priority, making it difficult for users to obtain the information they need.

 • TRIPS MAP VIEW (AFTER)